-CACoP is the Code Administration Code of Practice which sets out principles for the administrators of the industry codes that underpin the electricity and gas wholesale and retail markets.
+The Code Administration Code of Practice sets out principles for the administrators of the industry codes that underpin the electricity and gas wholesale and retail markets.

 A ‘critical friend’ is a Code Administrator who provides support to all with an interest in the Code Modification process, but paying particular attention to under-represented parties, small market participants and consumer representatives.

 - Documentation published by Code Administrators shall be in clear English

 Documents produced by Code Administrators need to be understood by a broad range of users.
 As users will have a varied level of understanding and background to each Code, documents will be clearly written.